 The History of the Decline and Fall of the Roman Empire, the benefit of lowered stress and increased relaxation is probably going to be lost on you (unless you really love law and/or Roman history.)
 But in general, developing a regular reading routine (say, before bedtime) has been scientifically proven to lower stress levels, stabilize your heart rate, and help you relax.
 They call them beach reads for a reason, folks.
 4 Books Allow You To Escape Into Other Worlds

 We’ve all been there — there are some days when you just have to throw in the towel and check out of your life for a bit.
 And losing yourself in a book is a safe, easy, effective, and inexpensive way to take a mental vacation (without all the stress of airline travel.)
 Plus, unlike vacationing in the real world, your literary travels aren’t limited by time, geography, space, or even physics.
 You can go

 anywhere, anytime.
 5 Books Invite You To Think — And Problem-Solve — More Creatively

 , then you already know exactly what I’m talking about here — and if you haven’t, definitely check it out.
-Book-inspired problem-solving isn’t limited to the For Dummies book series.
+Tiny Beautiful Things by Cheryl Strayed Book-inspired problem-solving isn’t limited to the For Dummies book series.
 No matter what you might be going through in your life, you’ll be able to find a book, or even several, featuring characters who have experienced something similar — and their hard-won lessons can help you think differently or approach a problem in a way that hadn’t occurred to you before.
 6 Reading Improves Your Memory And Can Reduce Your Risk For Alzheimer’s Disease

 There have been plenty of studies on the connection between reading and memory — and as it turns out, not only does reading exercise muscles that will help improve your memory in your day-to-day life

 This one might sound like a no-brainer (ha) but it shouldn’t be underestimated.
 Not only has reading been shown to increase intelligence — because, obvi, you’re learning all sorts of fun and interesting things — studies have also shown that